astral-projects/gomoku-web/docs/gomoku-backend-api.md

 - `POST /games/{id}/move 🔒📦` - makes a move in the game with the given id; See [Game Move](#game-move) for more information;
 - `POST /games/{id}/exit 🔒` - exits the game with the given id.
-- `GET /games/{id}/lobby 🔒` - returns the lobby with the given id.
+- `GET /games/lobby/{id} 🔒` - Checks the status of the lobby with the given ID, returning whether the user is still waiting in the lobby or has already entered a game.
-- `DELETE /games/{id}/lobby 🔒` - deletes the lobby with the given id.
+- `DELETE /games/lobby/{id} 🔒` - deletes the lobby with the given id.

 ### Responses